AntonieV/NodeRAD/README.md

 ### Step 1: Obtain a copy of this workflow

-1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
+1. Create a new GitHub repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, into the place where you want to perform the data analysis.

 ### Step 2: Configure workflow